pashmaklang/pashmak/doc/en/5_Functions.md

 new name
 ```

-here, `gset` command (from stdlib) gets two parameters: first, global variable name and second, new value for that
+here, `gset` command gets two parameters: first, global variable name and second, new value for that

 this command sets value of that variable globaly.